JensBender/loan-default-prediction/README.md

 **Docker**
 - Containerized the application with `Docker` for reliable and portable deployment.
+- Served both the `FastAPI` backend and `Gradio` frontend together from a single `Docker` container.
-- The provided `Dockerfile` defines the Python environment, installs dependencies, and launches the Gradio frontend and FastAPI backend with the `start.sh` shell script.
+- The provided `Dockerfile` defines the Python environment, installs dependencies, and launches backend and frontend with the `start.sh` shell script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>